- Sacred Circles

-Both the Thursday and Friday groups are open to drop-ins and follow the same format.
-They start with an opening reading, followed by 10 minutes of meditation.
+The Friday group is open to drop-ins.
+The meeting starts with an opening reading, followed by 10 minutes of meditation.
 A chapter from the book that is being studied is then read aloud by passing the book around with each participant reading a paragraph.
 This is followed by a discussion of the chapter, a closing reading, and 10 minutes of meditation.
 While we study a variety of Buddhist traditions, we are especially fond of Pema Chodron, an American nun in the Tibetan tradition.
 Once or twice a year, we hold an additional series of weekend meetings to watch recordings of her teachings and to host dharma talks from teachers in various traditions.

-This meditation Sangha meets on the first and third Thursdays of every month from 7:30-9:00 p.m. in the UUFSD Library.
+This meditation Sangha meets in the UUFSD Library on the days and times given on the Stay Connected page.
 The Sangha is based on the Vipassana tradition.
 Each session will provide guided meditation instructions and discussion, a talk on Buddha’s teachings, a question and answer time, and practice assignments that call for applying the teachings to everyday life.
 We are open to newcomers.

 Contact: Bob Isaacson